nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 from utils.info_creator import createInfoForPerson
 ```
 * Even though `info_creator.py` file is in the same folder as that of `get_all_persons_Info.py`, we used `utils.info_creator`
 * this is because, the file-path during import should be based on the entry python file.
-In our case the entry file was `index.py` and hence the import path is with respect to index.py as `utils.info_creator`
+In our case the entry file was `index.py` and hence the import path is with respect to `index.py` as `utils.info_creator`

-### Executing the
+### Executing the example application code
+* The code will execute only when the file

 ### Points to remember
 * file-paths used in the import statements are to be written as per the entry python file, not as per the python file in which the import statement.